 - Plank flooring: Wide-plank wood flooring is beautiful stuff, but its high cost usually will not be returned upon sale.

 - Hot tubs: This is a trend that has come and gone, and for prospective buyers with small children, a hot tub on a deck or patio can be a liability.
 If the home has a hot tub that is in good shape, clean it up and have it serviced.
-Old hot tubs might be better removed.
+Old hot tubs might be best to remove.